Multimodal Chain-of-Thought Reasoning in Language Models: Background

 \subsection{Eliciting CoT Reasoning by Fine-Tuning Models}

 A recent interest is eliciting CoT reasoning by fine-tuning language models. \citet{lu2022learn} fine-tuned the encoder-decoder T5 model on a large-scale dataset with CoT annotations.
 However, a dramatic performance decline is observed when using CoT to infer the answer, i.e., generating the reasoning chain before the answer (reasoning).
-Instead, CoT is only used as an explanation after the answer. \citet{magister2022teaching} and \citet{ho2022large} employed knowledge distillation by fine-tuning a student model on the chain-of-thought outputs generated by a larger teacher model.
-The proposed methods showed performance gains in arithmetic, commonsense, and symbolic reasoning tasks.
+Instead, CoT is only used as an explanation after the answer. \citet{magister2022teaching} and \citet{ho2022large} employed knowledge distillation by fine-tuning a student model on the chain-of-thought outputs generated by a larger teacher model. \citet{wang2022iteratively} proposed an iterative context-aware prompting approach to dynamically synthesize prompts conditioned on the current step's contexts.

 {There is a key challenge in training 1B-models to be CoT reasoners.} As observed by \citet{cot_wei}, models under 100 billion parameters tend to produce illogical CoT that leads to wrong answers.
 In other words, it might be harder for 1B-models to generate effective CoT than directly generating the answer.
 It becomes even more challenging in a multimodal setting where answering the question also requires understanding the multimodal inputs.
 In the following part, we will explore the challenge of Multimodal-CoT and investigate how to perform effective multi-step reasoning.